-Cost: Permits are $10.00 per tree, with a limit of 5 permits per person.
-No credit cards accepted at the sales trailer, which will be located in the Middle School East parking lot.
+Cost: Permits are $20.00 per tree, with a limit of 5 permits per person.
+No credit cards accepted on the weekend at the Woodland Park Work Center.
 All sales are final; No refunds will be given.

-Cutting Your Tree: Cut trees no greater than 6 inches in diameter and as close to the ground as possible.
+Cutting rules: Cut trees no greater than 6 inches in diameter and as close to the ground as possible.
 Remove the entire tree, PLEASE do not cut just the top of the trees.

-Where may you cut:: Trees may be cut on National Forest lands just east and north of Woodland Park along the Rampart Range Road, #300 and Northwest of Woodland Park on Forest Service Road 357.
+Where you may cut: Trees may be cut on National Forest lands just Northeast of Woodland Park along the Rampart Range Road, #300 and Northwest of Woodland Park on Forest Service Road 357.
 Please get a map when you purchase your permit.
 Signs will be posted.

-Vehicles: Four-wheel drive vehicles or chains are generally required.
+Vehicles: Four-wheel drive vehicles or chains are required.
 Road accessibility will not be guaranteed.
 North end roads 325, 237, 348, 351, require 4-wheel drive and chains.
-When Parking, you may only pull one vehicle length off the main road.
+When parking, you may only pull one vehicle length off the main road.

 Prohibited: Chainsaws are not permitted; a handsaw will be adequate.
 The permittee is responsible for knowing public land boundaries.
 The area will be well signed.